 Room In The Inn is a simple concept addressing a complex problem.
 It starts with building relationships of trust and respect in an atmosphere of non-violence.
 It believes in the power of love offered in one-to-one encounters with one another.

-Florence Boulevard was involved in the inaugural season of Room in the Inn in 2014/15.
-We plan to be even more involved this year as we will participate on a weekly basis throughout the 2015/16 season.
-Room in the Inn is an excellent way to bring your congregation together for a common goal, through the years many have wondered what can I do to help…This is what you can do, there is a job for everyone and everyone can participate from children to seniors.
+Florence Boulevard has been involved in Room in the Inn since its inaugural season in 2014-2015.
+This year we will be hosting guests two nights on a monthly basis throughout the 2021-2022 season.
+Room in the Inn is an excellent way to bring your congregation together for a common goal.
+Through the years many have wondered what can I do to help…This is what you can do, there is a job for everyone and everyone can participate from children to seniors.

 What it is not